oktadev/okta-play-oidc-example/README.md

 Navigate to **API** > **Authorization Servers**, click the **Authorization Servers** tab and edit the `default` one.
 Click the **Claims** tab and **Add Claim**.
 Name it "groups" or "roles", and include it in the ID Token.
 Set the value type to "Groups" and set the filter to be a Regex of `.*`.

+After making these changes, you should be good to go!

 ## Build and Run

 Build the project and launch the Play app on [http://localhost:9000](http://localhost:9000):